DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 Which was just ok.
 Twilight was falling asleep too.

 Besides, she didn't like the ending.
-Cath slayed the viper, but returned home and, unbenknownst to him, spilled tainted blood on her.

 ---------------------------